junedu416/react-gym-app/README.md

 **Overview**

-We have added a new feature to our application where users can see an overview of relevant information (upcoming events, recent reports, check-in, upcoming competition) that are personalised to the user currently signed in.
-It is the first page that users are navigated to once they register or sign in and provides users with a summary of the application.
+Based on our wireframes, we have created an overview feature where users can see a summary of relevant information (upcoming events, recent reports, check-in, upcoming competition) that are personalised to the user currently signed in.
+It is the first page that users are navigated to once they register or sign in.

 #### Updated Tech Stack